 9:10-9:30am

-Discover the power of mindfulness as Alex Burge from the MoD leads today’s daily mindfulness session – Dealing with change.
+Discover the power of mindfulness as Tanya Tilbury from the MoD leads today’s daily mindfulness session – Dealing with change.

 Race and Mental Health